Chia-Mine/clvm-js/README.md

 ├── main.js      # js file which clvm is compiled into └── blsjs.wasm   # copy it from npm_modules/clvm/dist/browser/blsjs.wasm
 </pre>

+If you use [React](https://reactjs.org/), put `blsjs.wasm` into `public` folder.
+It automatically places wasm file next to main js file.

 **Note1**: Don't forget to wait `clvm.initialize()` if you are not sure whether `pubkey_for_exp`/`point_add` will be called.
 **Note2**: If you're really sure that `pubkey_for_exp`/`point_add` will never be called, then you can opt out `blsjs.wasm` and `await clvm.initialize()`.